teojm37/addressbook-level1/README.md

 1. Set a 'break point'
 2. Run the program in debug mode
-3. 'Step through' a few lines of code while examining variable values
+3. 'Step through' a few lines of code while examining variable values: F6
-4. 'Step into', and 'step out of', methods as you step through the code
+4. 'Step into', and 'step out of', methods as you step through the code: F5, F7
-5. ...
+5. Skip to next breakpoint: F8

 ### Automate CLI testing `[LO-AutomatedCliTesting]`